 Unless you want to print in Vase-Mode (where only the outer part of the model gets printed in one continuous line), it’s also important to know the tradeoffs of wall thickness.
 By Wall Thickness, I mean the number of adjacent filament depositions the extruder makes on each outer part of the print in order to “build the wall”.
 This parameter will have two main consequences:

 - Greater wall thickness equates to a more resistant and nicer looking print.

 - A print with thick walls will take more time to print and consume more filament.

 Many 3D printer settings have more than one way by which they are called and wall thickness is definitely not the exception: depending on the software, you can find it under shells, perimeters, sides or loops.

 The shell thickness of your print is also determined by your nozzle size and you should always try to set it as a multiple of the nozzle diameter (0.4mm is the most popular).

-Both the minimum and the recommended settings that I describe below apply not only to PLA filament, but also to ABS and Nylon.
+Both the minimum and the recommended settings that I describe below apply not only to PLA filament, but also to ABS, Nylon, PETG, and every other filament.